RESIDENCIES AT

 • Can the Residency Project be a gallery exhibition?
 For the most part, the answer is no. Our exhibitions are organized by our staff and through an open call.
 We have found that the time you are in residence is rarely enough time to fully develop and create an exhibition, as well as properly promote and handle all of the behind-the-scenes logistics.
 If you do want to do an exhibition as your residency project, we may consider this in certain cases (i.e. where you use your entire residency to build a site-specific installation).
 Feel free to email us if you have any questions.

 • How does this work?
-After you are selected as an Artist-in-Residence, you are then eligible to propose a Residency Project.
-Proposals are due September 15th of the year prior to your residency (i.e. if your residency is in 2025, then your proposal is due no later than September 15th, 2024).
+After you are selected as an In-House Artist-in-Residence, you are then eligible to propose a Residency Project.
+Proposals are due October 1st of the year prior to your residency (i.e. if your residency is in 2027, then your proposal is due no later than October 1, 2026).
 Proposals should include a description of the project, any images, sketches, etc that might support your idea, and a budget.
 Our staff will review and then schedule a meeting to talk through any questions.

 • Is there funding for the Residency Projects?
 Yes, you will need to submit a budget proposal for up to $2,000.
 Budgets should include line items and a breakdown of expenses.
 Examples of allowable expenses include fees for collaborating artists or speakers, contractors (i.e. if you want this to be documented then include the cost of the videographer, if you need fabricators to help build a structure, dancers, musicians, etc), materials, equipment purchase, or rental.
 You may not use this budget to pay yourself.
 We have a small inventory of tech equipment such as projectors, speakers, a camera, etc. If your budget includes purchasing certain equipment, note that The Nicholson Project will be the owner of this equipment.